aarsri/reading-group/Meyer24/handout.md

 * Trilingual: English --> Siswati and isiXhosa/Setswana/Afrikaans
 * Cross-lingual fine-tuning - fine-tune these on English to one of the unseen target languages (e.g., FT en-->xh on en-->ts)

-For each case, if ChrF++ of the trilingual model is higher than that of the bilingual model, there is synergy.
+If ChrF++ of the trilingual model is higher than that of the bilingual model, there is synergy.
 If it is lower, there is interference.

+#### "Which subwords promote synergy and minimise interference?"
+#### "Which subwords transfer cross-lingually?"
+#### "What is the role of linguistic typology?"